octue/octue-sdk-python/docs/getting_started/creating_services.md

 poetry install
 ```

+Note that this will create a `poetry.lock` file with the locked dependency versions in.
+Keep this file.

 ## Write the service python code

 We'll make the example service do the most basic thing possible - return dummy output values and a dummy output dataset.